siemens/gencmpclient/CONTRIBUTING.md

 ### What to use as scope

-In most cases the changed component is a good choice as scope e.g. if the change is done in the documentation, the scope should be *doc*.
+In most cases the changed component is a good choice as scope, e.g., if the change is done in the documentation, the scope should be *doc*.

-For documentation changes the section that was changed makes a good scope name e.g. use *FAQ* if you changed that section.
+For documentation changes the section that was changed makes a good scope name, e.g., use *FAQ* if you changed that section.